The resilience error and technical debt

 Setting a direct SMART goal for technical debt reduction is problematic

 Let’s begin by exploring some of the problems with the direct approach.
-In this section, I assume that management has set a SMART goal for the enterprise in the form, “Reduce technical debt by 20% for each of the next five years.”
+In this section, I assume that management has set a SMART goal for the enterprise in the form, “Reduce the burden of technical debt by 20% per year for each of the next five years.”
 But there’s nothing special about the numbers.
 My comments below apply to the form of the goal, rather than the specific numbers.

 The direct approach assumes measurability

-To attain a goal of a 20% reduction in technical debt in a given year, we must be able to measure the level of technical debt.
-We measure it at the beginning of the year and at the end of the year.
-Presumably we do so with confidence in the 90% range or better.
+To attain a goal of a 20% reduction in technical debt in a given year, we must be able to measure the level of technical debt at the beginning of the year and the level at the end of the year, presumably with confidence in the 90% range or better.
 Such a measurement with the precision required might not be possible.
 Moreover, in most cases the probability that such a measurement is possible is low.
-For these reasons, setting periodic goals for total technical debt isn’t a useful management tool.
+For these reasons, setting periodic goals for total technical debt is not a useful management tool.

 Consider a simple example.
-One common form of technical debt is missing or incompletely implemented capability.
-In some instances, the metaphorical principal (MPrin) of a given instance of this debt in the current year can change spontaneously to a dramatically larger value in the following year (or even the following week).
-This can happen due to changes in the underlying asset unrelated to the technical debt.
-Ot it can happen due to debt contagion.
-Or it can happen due to any number of other reasons.
-When this happens, the technical debt retirement effort for that year can appear to have suffered a serious setback.
-Setbacks like this can happen even though the technical debt retirement teams have been performing perfectly well.
+One form of technical debt—and it’s a common form—is missing or incompletely implemented capability.
+In some instances, the metaphorical principal (MPrin) of a given instance of this debt in the current year can change spontaneously to a dramatically larger value in the following year (or even the following week), due to changes in the underlying asset unrelated to the technical debt, or due to debt contagion, or due to any number of other reasons.
+When this happens, the technical debt retirement effort for that year can appear to have suffered a serious setback, even though the technical debt retirement teams might have been performing perfectly well.

 The direct approach assumes a static principal

-With most financial debts, a loan agreement sets the principal amount.
+With most financial debts, the principal amount is specified at the time of loan origination.
 Moreover, we can compute the principal at any time given the mathematical formulas specified in the loan agreement.

 By contrast, in many cases, the metaphorical principal amount of a technical debt might be neither fixed nor readily computable.
-We can estimate the MPrin of a given kind of technical debt at a given time, and we can even make forward projections.
+We can estimate the MPrin of a given kind of technical debt at a given time, and we can even make forward projections of those estimates.
 But they are merely estimates, and their error bars can be enormous.
 See “Policy implications of the properties of MPrin” and “Useful projections of MPrin might not be attainable.”

 The direct approach focuses on MPrin, not MICs

 Objectives expressed in terms of the volume of technical debt—the total MPrin—are at risk of missing the point.
-Total MPrin isn’t what matters most.
+Total MPrin is not what matters most.
 What matters is MICs—the total cost of carrying the debt.
 Even more important is the timing of arrival of the MICs.
-See “The Principal Principle: Focus on MICs.”

 And like MPrin, MICs can vary in wild and unpredictable ways.
 For example, the MICs for a piece of technical debt borne by an asset that isn’t undergoing maintenance or enhancement can be zero; in a later time period, when that asset is undergoing enhancement, the MICs can be very high indeed.
 See “MICs on technical debt can be unpredictable” for a detailed discussion.

-Priority setting for technical debt retirement is most effective when it accounts for the timing of MICs.
-For example, suppose we know that we must enhance a particular asset by FY21 Q3.
-And suppose we know that it bears technical debt that adds to the cost of the enhancement.
-Then retiring that debt in FY20 would be advisable.
-But if that technical debt has zero MICs for the foreseeable future, retiring it might not be worth the effort.
+Priority setting for technical debt retirement is most effective when it takes into account the timing of MICs.
+For example, if we know that we must enhance a particular asset by FY21 Q3, and if we know that it bears technical debt that adds to the cost of the enhancement, retiring that debt in FY20 would be advisable.
+On the other hand, if that form of technical debt has no effect on MICs for the foreseeable future, retiring that technical debt might not be worth the effort.

 The direct approach fails to distinguish legacy technical debt from incremental technical debt

-Unless policies are already in place governing the formation of incremental technical debt, technical debt retirement programs might encounter severe difficulty.
-New development and maintenance and enhancement of existing assets are ongoing.
-They generally produce technical debt in various forms.
-The technical debt retirement program might simply be unable to keep up with new debt formation.
+Unless policies are already in place governing the formation of new technical debt—what I call incremental technical debt—technical debt retirement programs might encounter severe difficulty meeting their goals.
+The technical debt retirement program might simply be unable to keep up with the formation of new technical debt resulting from new development or from ongoing maintenance and enhancement of existing assets.

 The direct approach fails to anticipate the formation of enterprise-exogenous technical debt